Non-Electric Sewage Treatment Plants

 Performance of Non-Electric Sewage Treatment Systems

 The performance of non-electric systems varies enormously between the makes.
 One Non-Electric plant only just scraped through he EN 12566-3 Test, with Ammoniacal Nitrogen levels right on the limit of what is allowed in the UK.
 See sewage treatment plant SELECTION.

 Another manufacturer made sure that their plant was tested through a German Summer, as higher temperatures make all plants work far more efficiently - but your plant has to work during the winter as well.

 One manufacturer also sells their smallest plant as a 6 person, when it was only tested with 750 litres of sewage per day - enough sewage for 5 persons (5 x 150 litres/person/day), but not for 6.
 No wonder that the Test Results are good as it was under-loaded.

-The FilterPod was tested through a German Winter instead, where temperatures are below freezing for much of the time.
+We insisted that our FilterPod was tested through a German Winter instead, where temperatures are below freezing for much of the time.
 It was also tested for the correct number of people.

 Be very careful when choosing a non-electric plant, as it is a minefield.

 Non-electric sewage treatment systems are roughly twice as expensive to buy and to install, as they are all a 2 tank system, instead of a single tank installation.

 Contrary to the various manufacturer's claims, all filters block over time and cannot 'self-clean' adequately to avoid filter replacement.
 The filter media must be partially replaced every year and fully replaced every 10 years.